 Work with 3 tortillas at a time, microwave for 15-20 seconds on a plate before filling and rolling.

 Spoon 2-3 Tbsp of filling into a line across the lower 1/3 each tortilla.

 Working quickly roll each tortilla up tightly and place seam-side down on the pan.
 Do not over fill the tortillas or they will rip.

-Either brush the taquitos with olive oil or spray with a misto can.
+Either brush the taquitos with olive oil or use olive oil spray.

 Bake 15-20 minutes, until crispy.

 Serve with ranch dressing, guacamole, and sour cream if desired.